tiegcm/binzh.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my page!"
+title: "Welcome to my page! :beer:"
 excerpt: "About me"
 author_profile: true
 redirect_from: